swharden/SWHarden.com/content/blog2/2021-09-10-maui-graphics.md

 ---
-Title: Drawing with Maui.Graphics
+title: Drawing with Maui.Graphics
-Description: How to use Maui.Graphics to draw and create animations in a Windows Forms and WPF applications
+description: How to use Maui.Graphics to draw and create animations in a Windows Forms and WPF applications
 Date: 2021-09-10 22:30:00
 tags: ["csharp", "maui", "graphics"]
 ---